nLab

 But the category of cubes with connection is even a strict test category (Maltsiniotis, 2008).
 This means that under geometric realization (see the discussion at homotopy hypothesis) the cartesian product of cubical sets with connection is sent to the correct product homotopy type.

-The lack of this property for cubical sets without connection was one of the original reasons reasons for abandoning Kan’s initial cubical approach to combinatorial homotopy theory in favour of the simplicial approach.
-The implications of this new result have yet to be thought through.
+The lack of this property for cubical sets without connections was one of the original reasons for abandoning Kan’s initial cubical approach to combinatorial homotopy theory in favour of the simplicial approach; the implications of this new result have yet to be thought through.
+Another reason was that cubical groups were in general not Kan complexes; however cubical groups with connection are Kan complexes.
+See the paper by Tonks listed below.

 Examples